Xilinx/video-sdk/docs/include/ffmpeg/video_xcode.rst

 =============================  ===========================
 .. option:: -cores             | **Number of encoder cores in the Xilinx device to utilize**
                                | Valid values: 0 to 4
-                               | The Xilinx video encoder and decoder cores run at 1080p60, and 1080p120 speed, respectively.
-                               | This means to operate on a 4kp60 (maximum throughput of the chip), all cores are fully utilized automatically.
-                               | If you operate on a smaller file (e.g. a single 1080p60 clip), you can leverage all of the cores to increase the FPS at which
-                               | it processes.
-This is particularly useful in "faster than realtime" (FTRT) use cases, where you want to finish encoding of a clip
+                               | The FFmpeg encoder plugin automatically determines how many encoder cores are needed to sustain real-time performance (e.g. 1 for 1080p60, 4 for 4K60).
+                               | The :option:`-cores` option can be used to manually specify how many encoder cores are to be used for a given job.
+                               | When encoding file-based clips with a resolution of 1080p60 or lower, leveraging additional cores may increase performance.
-                               | as fast as possible.
-The :option:`-cores` option will provide diminishing returns when multiple streams are processed on the same device.
+                               | This option will provide diminishing returns when multiple streams are processed on the same device.
-                               | Likewise, this option has limited value on livestreaming use-cases as you cannot operate on a video stream faster than you receive it.
+                               | This option has no impact on live streaming use-cases as a video stream cannot be processed faster than it is received.
-                               | You can find :ref:`faster than realtime examples <faster-than-realtime-example>` in the tutorials section.
 .. option:: -slices            | **Number of slices to operate on at once within a core**
                                | Valid values: 0 to 68
                                | Slices are a fundamental part of the stream format.
-You can operate on these in parallel to increase speed
-                               | at which a stream is processed.
+You can operate on slices in parallel to increase speed at which a stream is processed.
-                               | However, operating on multiple "slices" of video at once will have negative video quality.
+                               | However, operating on multiple "slices" of video at once will have a negative impact on video quality.
-                               | When used in conjunction with :option:`-cores`, you can maximize the processing FPS on video streams.
                                | This option must be used when encoding 4k streams to H.264 in order to sustain real-time performance.
+                               | The maximum practical value for this option is 4 since there are 4 encoder cores in a device.
 .. option:: -g                 | **GOP size**
                                | Set this to 2x frame rate for a 2 second GOP
 .. option:: -level             | **Encoding level restriction**